I Built a Script That Sorts Thousand of Files by Topic Using Claude AI — for Less Than a Dollar

 openpyxl - TXT / CSV / RTF / HTML / HTM

-- Images (JPG, PNG, TIFF, BMP, GIF, WEBP) via Tesseract OCR
+- Images (JPG, PNG, TIFF, BMP, GIF, WEBP) via Claude Vision API — classified and described visually, no OCR needed

 Setup